GitHuBBBBert/flipper-zero-bw16-r4tkn/README.md

 > ⚠️ **License & Disclaimer**
 > This software is provided "as-is" for educational and research use only.
 The author disclaims all liability for misuse or damage incurred from its use.
 Always obtain proper authorization before testing any network security tool.

+## ⚠️ Known Issues

+> ❗ **Compatibility Notice**
+> "It's not working on the other Flipper Zero BW16 Dev Board from Aliexpress or other store."

+Some third-party BW16 dev boards (often sold on AliExpress/other marketplaces) may use different pin mappings, bootloaders, or power/level shifting that **breaks flashing or runtime behavior** with this firmware.

 ## Acknowledgements